nladkins/Project-4_MachineLearningIntegration/README.md

 ## Analysis

-The erratic nature of Covid sales and logistics shows on the forecasting.
-Using Facebook Prophet's forecasting with the provided sales data used to train shows fluctuations in early forecasting from 2014 to 2018.
-The tuned Prophet is much more smoothed out and works just like the Tableau forecasting which uses exponential smoothing and is very linear.
-It is still interesting to see overall sales forecasted in the future is a continued growth in sales.
-However when the forecasting is seen broken down by months in the year, the forecasting does not really match the sales spikes that occur over the Covid years.
+The erratic nature of Covid sales and logistics have shown in forecasting when using other methods such as exponential triple smoothing that have resulted in suspiciously high predictions.
+Thus it was necessary to test other models.
+Using Facebook Prophet's default parameters to forecast with the provided sales data shows monthly fluctuations as it attempts to model for seasonality.
+After tuning the hyperparameters, the lowest root mean squared error is reached by smoothing change points and seasonality effects in order to remove noisy data points resulting in a much closer to linear trend.
+The model seems to fit the data reasonably well when examining by year rather than by month; as it is impossible to forecast for the erratic fluctuations in monthly sales due to large inventory sell offs and limitations of available inventory but could be closer if lead times were shorter.
+The prophet model seems to be a bit mmore conservative in its predictions vs ETS and seems to be decent candidate for forecasting future demand, but individual analysis of more SKUs will be necessary.

 ![Tables](https://github.com/2Delta/Project-4_MachineLearningIntegration/blob/main/images/tables.png?raw=true)